omrajput03/task3-vuln-scan/README.md

 - How to read and interpret CVE entries
 - CVSS scoring and how to prioritize vulnerabilities by context, not just score
 - The difference between "likely vulnerable" (scanner heuristic) vs confirmed exploitation

-## Interview Q&A

-See full answers in `vulnerability_report.md` — covers all 8 interview questions from the task brief.

 ## Screenshots